 Software Dependability and Security

+Software dependability and security are critical in assuring the resilience of these complex systems.
+Despite decades of work in this area, software remains a weak link in system integrity, leading to failures that compromise safety and/or impose financial costs.
 The challenge posed is at once of critical importance and immense.
 We believe progress is best made through a new approach that focuses on mitigating the types of software bugs that are most difficult to address with conventional methods, and the team we have assembled is singularly well qualified to pursue this path.
-To meet the challenge, the proposed program will carry out education in the area of software faults, failures and their mitigations in the development cycle and specifically during system operation.
-We plan to provide a course to graduate students, young researchers and software engineers studying or working in software engineering field that can play an important role in both the master program for electrical and computer engineering and the undergraduate program for interdisciplinary data science at Duke Kunshan University.
+To meet the challenge, the proposed program will carry out education in the area of software faults, failures and their mitigations at development cycle and specifically during system operation.
+We have pioneered a course for graduate students, young researchers and software engineers studying or working in software engineering field.
+This new course is playing an important role in both the masters program for electrical and computer engineering and the undergraduate program for interdisciplinary data science at Duke Kunshan University.

 Environment Diversity-based Software Fault Tolerance and Its Applications

-Affordable software fault tolerance using the newer notion of environmental diversity is studied in this project, which is predicated on the existence of elusive software faults known as environment dependent bugs with transient characteristics.
-Here, the environment for a software system is taken to mean the operating systems resources and other concurrently running applications.
-This project mainly focuses on the following four research aspects: environmental factor identification, key environmental control techniques, environmental diversity-based fault tolerance approaches, and applications to Android systems.
-Research on failure data analysis, experimental research, analytical modeling and optimization techniques for open source software will be employed.
-The fruits of the research will effectively contribute to reducing the cost of software fault tolerance, while reducing the impact of environment dependent bugs on software reliability/availability.
-It will also contribute to the emergence and development of environment dependent bugs related research in software engineering.
+Modern life depends on devices and systems containing a moderate to significant amount of software whose reliability is critical to the reliability of a system as a whole.
+Software fault-tolerance has hitherto been based on design diversity, and its high implementation cost has largely limited the scope of application to safety-critical systems.
+Affordable software fault tolerance using the newer notion of environmental diversity is being studied in this project.
+The key idea is predicated on the existence of elusive software faults known as environment dependent bugs or Mandelbugs with transient characteristics in their manifestation.
+The environment for a software system here is taken to mean the operating systems resources and other concurrently running applications.
+This project mainly focuses on the following four research aspects: environmental factor identification, key environmental control techniques, environmentally diversity-based fault tolerance approaches, and applications to Android systems.
+Research on the failure data analysis, experimental research with accelerated life testing, analytic modeling and optimization techniques of open source software is being carried out.
+The fruits of the research will effectively contribute to reduction of the cost of software fault tolerance, while reducing the impact of environment dependent bugs on software reliability/availability.
+It will also contribute to the emergence and development of the environment dependent bugs related research in software engineering.

 Multimodal Behavior Signal Analysis